Burn Notice: The Fall of Sam Axe

 Burn Notice: The Fall of Sam Axe is a 2011 American television film based on the USA Network television series Burn Notice.
-It was the first official Burn Notice spin-off, starring Bruce Campbell, and directed by Jeffrey Donovan.
+It was the first and only official Burn Notice spin-off, starring Bruce Campbell, and directed by Jeffrey Donovan.
 The show was broadcast in the United States on April 17, 2011, on the U.S. television network USA Network.
 The film, while not an episode of the show, introduced plot elements for the show's fifth season.

 Plot

 Set two years before the pilot episode, the film is narrated by Sam Axe (Bruce Campbell), a US Navy SEAL Commander, who is being questioned by Admiral Lawrence (John Diehl) about a mission in Colombia.
 Sam reveals that he had unwittingly had an affair with a superior's wife (Chandra West) and that he was punished with a dangerous mission: to track down a terrorist group known as the Espada Ardiente and assess the need for American support against them.